Gambling in Italy

 Gambling in Italy has existed for centuries and has taken on many forms.
 Its dates back to the days of the Roman Empire, when the predecessor of the modern game of backgammon, Ludus Duodecim Scriptorum, became popular among Roman legionnaires.
 It is also due to them that the game came to other European countries.

 The first gambling house, "Ridotto", was opened in Venice in 1638.
 It was sanctioned by the government aiming to control gambling activity of the citizens.
 Although admission to the gambling house was free, only rich people could afford to play there, because the stakes were high.
 The games played were biribi, resembling a modern lottery, and bassetta.
 Both games had a very high house edge.
 In 1774, "Ridotto" was closed, resulting in the growth of popularity of the closed gambling clubs.
 These clubs were called 'casinos', and the word casino itself is of Italian origin.

 Baccarat originated in Italy in the 15th century, and bingo is also of Italian origin.
-In the 1530s, Italians played a game called 'Lo Giuoco del Lotto D’Italia', which resembled bingo.
+In the 1530s, Italians played a game called 'Lo Giuoco del Lotto D'Italia', which resembled bingo.

 Gambling law

 According to Italian criminal law, gambling is illegal, be it organized in a public place or a private club.
 At the same time, there's a difference between games of luck and games where the outcome depends on the player's skill.
 Sports-betting, lotteries, and some other activities fall into the category of legal and regulated gambling activities.

-Only the State has the right to allow gambling.
-AAMS (Amministrazione Autonoma dei Monopoli di Stato – Autonomous Administration of State Monopolies) is granted the power to issue licenses and regulate other gambling matters.
+Only the state has the right to allow gambling.
+ADM (Agenzia delle Dogane e dei Monopoli – "agency for gaming and monopolies") is granted the power to issue licenses and regulate other gambling matters.
 Punishment for breaking the law ranges from fines to imprisonment.

 Italy has come a long way from totally prohibiting all gambling activities to legalizing some of them under certain conditions.
 The main reason why the Italian government has adhered to strict rules has been the desire to avoid the possible negative effects associated with the industry.
 The following amendments liberalized the market in 2006: